NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Experiments

-We extract a graph for each sample as described in Section \ref{sec:graph_extraction} and remove the flow id, timestamp, and endpoint IP and port information from the feature set.
-Additionally, we remove all features that are constant among all edges of all graphs, leaving 330 edge features.
-To be able to compare against baselines apart from our graph neural network model, we extract additional datasets, which represent each sample by a single feature vector.
-We consider three different feature sets: (1) For each sample, we aggregate the features of all flows for this sample using the previously used aggregation functions and concatenate the aggregates to a 318-dimensional feature vector.
-(2) To evaluate the importance of the graph structure for the baseline models, we extract a set of structural features from each graph: 2 global features (global clustering coefficient and assortativity) and 8 local node-features (degree, number of 2-hop neighbors, clustering coefficient, avg. neighbor degree, avg. neighbor clustering coefficient, number of edges in egonet, number of edges leaving egonet, betweenness centrality), which are aggregated over all nodes in the graph, again using the above aggregation functions, and concatenated, leading to a 40-dimensional feature vector.
-(3) To provide access to both types of features, we concatenate the flow and graph features to a combined 358-dimensional feature vector.
+\begin{enumerate} \item \textbf{Flow Features} For each sample, we aggregate the features of all flows for this sample using the same aggregation functions we used for deriving the edge feature vectors and concatenate the aggregates to a 318-dimensional feature vector. \item \textbf{Graph Features} To evaluate the importance of the graph topology for the baseline models, we extract a set of structural features from each graph.
+In particular, we extract 2 global features (global clustering coefficient and assortativity) and 8 local node-features (degree, number of 2-hop neighbors, clustering coefficient, avg. neighbor degree, avg. neighbor clustering coefficient, number of edges in egonet, number of edges leaving egonet, betweenness centrality) that are aggregated over all nodes in the graph, again using the same aggregation functions.
+All extracted graph features are concatenated, leading to a 40-dimensional feature vector. \item \textbf{Combined Features} To provide access to both types of features, we concatenate the flow and graph features to a combined 358-dimensional feature vector for each sample. \end{enumerate}

 Again, all constant feature columns have been removed.
 All feature matrices, including the edge feature matrices for our model, are standardized before training.